petelah/insta-sign/readme.md

 covid sign in services anymore.
 You can just offer a qr code to sign in where you can capture emails and follows to your profile.
 Or sign in directly from your profile link.
 If you have a menu available online you can redirect to it as well.

+Integration is as easy as enabling it if you hold a business account and your business is verified.

 <div id="built-with"></div>

 ### Built With